Soccer-Lampard back at Chelsea as caretaker manager

 "We want to give ourselves every chance of success and Frank has all of the characteristics and qualities we need to drive us to the finish line."

+"This is my club.
+I have a lot of emotions towards the club.
+I'm also a practical person," Lampard told a news conference.

+"I've been on a different path since I left Chelsea, but to come back at a time when the club have asked me, with a belief I can help until the end of the season, I'm delighted to have this opportunity."

-The former England midfielder has cult status at Stamford Bridge and many fans were disappointed to see him fired by former owner Roman Abramovich after a run of poor results.
+The former England midfielder enjoys cult status at Stamford Bridge and many fans were disappointed to see him fired by former owner Roman Abramovich after a run of poor results.

-Lampard's first task will be preparing the side for Saturday's away trip to Wolverhampton Wanderers in the Premier League before next week's Champions League quarter-final first leg away to Real Madrid.
+Lampard's first task will be preparing the side for Saturday's away trip to Wolverhampton Wanderers in the Premier League before the focus turns to next week's Champions League quarter-final first leg away to Real Madrid.

-"We are all going to give Frank our full backing as we aim to get the best possible outcome from all our remaining games," the club statement added.
+"It's my position to find the right energy, the right results to move ourselves in the right direction.
+We are where we are.
+There's a lot of talent in this squad," Lampard said.

-Lampard will know many of the players from his previous time in charge but will also have to try and find the right blend of the new signings -- something Potter struggled to achieve.
+Lampard will know many of the players from his previous time in charge when he fast-tracked youngsters such as Mason Mount and Reece James into the first team as the club coped with a transfer ban imposed by FIFA.

+But he will also be faced with blending a plethora of big-money signings into a coherent unit -- something that Potter struggled to achieve during his short time at the helmafter himself replacing Thomas Tuchel in September.

 ($1 = 0.8021 pounds)